Close

 Reading time 4 Minutes

-Split between two award-wining sandy beaches, Scarborough is considered to be one of the UK's original seaside resorts.
+Split between two award-winning sandy beaches, Scarborough is considered to be one of the UK's original seaside resorts.
 Still going strong some 400 years after its spa waters first made it famous, there's plenty to see and do here, and to the south are Filey and Bridlington, with the famous Bempton Cliffs and Flamborough Head in between.

 Bempton Cliffs Bempton Cliffs

-Just to the south, the former fishing village of Filey was once seen as the perfect place to escape the hustle and bustle of its busy neighbour Scarborough.
+Just to the south, the former fishing village of Filey was once seen as the perfect place to escape the hustle and bustle of its busier neighbour Scarborough.
 Fishing boats still land their catch here and the five-mile stretch of sand means the town is still popular as a seaside resort with a historic promenade, colourful beach huts, traditional bathing machines and Filey Brigg, the promontory that extends out into the sea offering panoramic views of the coast.
 Set back from the town centre is Filey Dams nature reserve, a magnet for migratory birds and home to lots of different insects, amphibians, small mammals and plants.

 This website uses cookies to ensure you get the best experience on our website.